What to Expect

 GSSD holds 2 workouts a month, on Saturdays.
-See the Workout Calendar for specific dates.

 To train our dogs, we setup problems where someone hides in the wilderness while a searcher and their dog work to find the hider.
 There are several types of problems we setup:

-Run Aways - the dog sees the hider run away until they are out of sight.
+Runaways - the dog sees the hider run away until they are out of sight.
 Used with newer dogs to build drive.

-Trail - the hider walks down a trail and hides somewhere off trail.
+Trails - the hider walks down a trail and hides somewhere off trail.
 The dog searches along the trail.

 Area - the hider is in a general area, the searcher does not always know where the hider entered the area.
 The searcher needs to pick an initial route/search pattern based on search knowledge.

-A typical workouts schedule for a guest looks like:
+A typical workouts schedule for a Guest looks like:

 07:00 - Rendezvous at meetup location, sign in